Two-dimensional quantum turbulence

+Turbulent phenomena are observed universally in energetic fluid dynamics, associated with highly chaotic fluid motion, and typically involving excitations spreading over a wide range of length scales.
+The particular features of turbulence are dependent on the fluid and geometry, and specifics of forcing and dissipation.

+In classical fluids the fluid vorticity is a continuous field able to acquire any value at each point in the fluid, associated with the fluid supporting any local value of fluid rotation.
+Quantum fluids are distinguished by vorticity that is quantised, a restriction imposed by the quantum wavefunction that describes the fluid when it reaches a superfluid state; the ability of a fluid to form quantum vortices is the most widely used experimental signature of superfluidity.
+While quantum fluids can also support classical turbulence, quantum turbulence involves the chaotic dynamics of many interacting quantum vortices.
+In highly excited bulk superfluid, many vortex lines interact with each other forming quantum turbulent states.
+When confined to move only in a plane, classical fluids exhibit a reversal in the direction of energy flow during turbulence.
+Instead of the three-dimensional process involving the formation of smaller rotating eddies, in two-dimensions small eddies tend to combine to make larger rotating structures.

-Quantum turbulence involves the chaotic dynamics of many interacting quantum vortices.
-In bulk superfluid, quantum turbulent states form a complex tangle of highly excited vortex lines.
-By introducing tight confinement along one direction the Kelvin wave excitations can be strongly suppressed, favouring vortex alignment with the axis of tight confinement.
-Vortex dynamics enters a regime of effective 2D motion, equivalent to point vortices moving on a plane.
+By introducing tight confinement along one direction the Kelvin wave excitations involving bending of otherwise straight vortex lines can be strongly suppressed, favouring vortex alignment with the axis of tight confinement.
+Vortex dynamics can then enter a regime of effective 2D motion, equivalent to point vortices moving on a plane.
 In general, 2D quantum turbulence (2DQT) can exhibit complex phenomenology involving coupled vortices and sound in compressible superfluids.
 The quantum vortex dynamics can exhibit signatures of turbulence including a Kolmogorov −5/3 power law, a quantum manifestation of the inertial transport of energy to large scales observed in classical fluids, known as an inverse energy cascade.

 Point vortices

 The point vortex model, introduced by Helmholtz and Kirchhoff, describes the motion of ideal point vortices confined to a plane, with direct mapping to planar electrodynamics.
 The model plays a central role in the study of planar Navier-Stokes flows, and can be realized in compressible superfluids such as those in ultracold gas Bose-Einstein condensates, when the healing length setting the vortex core size is very small compared to the system size.